ecumenopolis/suggestions/content/_index.md

 We have chosen the name `The Book of Ecumenopolis` because we seek to create a common citizenry.
 Ecumenopolis means "world city."
 In order to accomplish this vision, we seek to create a common set of laws which everyone can commit to themselves to follow.

 The primary mechanism by which we will improve the human condition is by creating a voluntary system of rules and values which are result in clear and direct human action.
 These rules should create a [Nash Equilibrium](https://en.wikipedia.org/wiki/Nash_equilibrium) whereby everyone will voluntarily follow these commitments.
 The commitments should ensure that [public goods](https://en.wikipedia.org/wiki/Public_good)  are paid for and produced in reasonable proportion to the total economic activity and that a set of laws that can be agreed upon and followed by two standard deviations worth of the population (95%).

+[^1]: "We" henceforth is referring to anyone who has commited to this document, or chooses to identify themselves as part-author.
+It is up to you if you wish to include yourself in "we".